Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Our Approach

 \section{Our Approach}

-Traditionally, different metrics are used to evaluate performance when dealing with labeled or unlabeled data.
-With labeled data, metrics that measure classification accuracy are appropriate.
-With unlabeled data, the outcome is essentially a partition of the data -- no specific labels are assigned to specific clusters.
-Here, the appropriate metrics measure the partition accuracy, as used to evaluate clustering algorithms.
-These scores are detailed in Section~\ref{sec:scores}.

-In Section~\ref{sec:ourmethod} we describe our method, designed to learn a classifier for the Semi-Supervised Learning scenario with few-shot and zero-shot classes.
-In Section~\ref{sec:adapt} we discuss how baseline methods can be used for comparison.
-Since most of the relevant frameworks (see discussion above) are not designed to classify unseen classes, we describe an adaptation step, which allows us to obtain unseen class classification from SSL and open-set SSL methods.
+After the introduction of some notations, in Section~\ref{sec:ourmethod} we describe our method, designed to learn a classifier for the Semi-Supervised Learning scenario with few-shot and zero-shot classes.
+In Section~\ref{sec:adapt} we discuss how baseline methods can be adapted and used for comparison.
+Specifically, since most of the relevant frameworks (see discussion above) are not designed to classify unseen classes, we describe an adaptation step, which allows us to obtain unseen class classification from SSL and open-set SSL methods.
+Finally, in Section~\ref{sec:scores} we detail the different metrics that are used to evaluate performance when dealing with labeled or unlabeled data, as customary.